-It’s suggested that first-time landlords purchase turn-key rental properties to start the process of renting.
-The term turn-key means a property that requires little to no repairs to put a tenant in place, and these properties help reduce the risk for first-time homeowners.
+It’s suggested that first-time landlords purchase turn-key rental properties to start renting.
+Turn-key means a property requiring little to no repairs to put a tenant in place, and these properties help reduce the risk for first-time homeowners.
 In addition, turn-key properties generate passive income with immediate cash flow.
 When a turn-key property is purchased, the majority of the time, a qualified tenant already resides in the property with a lease agreement.
 Even experienced investors prefer to turn-key property because it’s simple and requires little attention to be an acceptable form of passive income.
 If you can purchase a turn-key property, it will likely not need a property manager.
-The only task as a landlord will be to locate a proper tenant, collect rent, and handle any obstacle that may arise.
+The only task as a landlord will be to locate a proper tenant, collect rent, and handle any obstacle.

 Different Types of Rental Property

-The average real estate investor is offered a few different rental options for investment properties; Single-family homes, Multi-family houses, & Condo units.
+The average real estate home investor is offered a few different rental options for investment properties; Single-family houses, Multi-family houses, & Condo units.
 Single-family homes are the most popular and standard method for investors.
 These single-family homes offer lower cash returns than unit properties available to multiple tenants.
 Multi-family properties will require more attention but provide an adequate return on investment.
 The most profitable rental investment will be to own commercial property, but that opportunity isn’t present for a regular or new investor.
-Once you acquire your first rental property, we recommend saving up the profits to reinvest into more rentals.
-Rental properties are one the best routes to generate passive income, and it’s an investment that continuously increases in value while offering multiple tax benefits.
+Once you acquire your first rental property, we recommend reinvesting the profits into more rentals.
+Rental properties are one of the best routes to generate passive income, and it’s an investment that continuously increases in value while offering multiple tax benefits.

 Return On Investment

-The return on investment, also known as (ROI), refers to a way to fully understand how valuable your property may be.
-The ROI is how much money you made divided by how much you spent on the property.
+Return on investment, also known as (ROI), is a way to understand your property’s value fully.
+The ROI is how much money you make divided by how much you spend on the property.
 The first step in calculating your return on investment will be to estimate the annual rental income.
-You will research the rental rates of similar properties in the subject area to figure out roughly the yearly income.
-Next, you will want to determine the annual expenses, including insurance, maintenance costs, taxes, necessary repairs, mortgage payments & interest, and any other associated fees.
-Next, determine the net operating income by subtracting the annual rental income from the annual expenses.
+To determine the yearly payment, you will research the rental rates of similar properties in the subject area.
+Next, you will want to choose the annual expenses, including insurance, maintenance costs, taxes, necessary repairs, mortgage payments & interest, and any other associated fees.
+Next, select the net operating income by subtracting the annual rental income from the annual expenses.
 Following this step, you will want to calculate the total cash investment.
-You will determine this by adding the down payment, closing costs, and repair costs; divide the NOI (net operating income) by your total cash investment to establish your return on investment.
+You will determine this by adding the down payment, closing, and repair costs; divide the NOI (net operating income) by your total cash investment to establish your return on investment.

 Budget For Unexpected Expenses

 When owning a home, you’re faced with many obstacles that may appear out of nowhere; we live life on life’s terms which means we always have to prepare for the worst.
 Any issue can arise within a property from a leaky problematic roof, faulty electrical, plumbing issues, etc. When these problems occur in a rental property, it’s crucial to solve them as soon as possible.
-It’s suggested that landlords save roughly twenty percent to thirty percent of your rental income for maintenance, upkeep, and emergencies.
-These repairs are tax-deductible, but you want to ensure that the money is on hand to fix any issue that happens.
+It’s suggested that landlords save roughly twenty to thirty percent of their rental income for maintenance, upkeep, and emergencies.
+These repairs are tax-deductible, but you want to ensure that the money is on hand to fix any issue.

 Bottom Line: Conclusion